Family visiting SF says hospital charged $18K to treat baby with bottle, nap

 "He took a short nap in his mother's arms, drank some infant formula and was discharged a few hours later with a clean bill of health.
 The family continued their vacation, and the incident was quickly forgotten," the report says.

 What happened next left the family in awe.
-They received a bill in the mail saying their owed the hospital $18,836.
-The bulk of fee fee for $15,666 labeled "trauma activation," also known as "a trauma response fee."
+They received a bill in the mail saying they owed the hospital $18,836.
+The bulk of the fee for $15,666 labeled "trauma activation," also known as "a trauma response fee."

 A trauma fee is the price a trauma center charges when it activates and assembles a team of medical professionals that can meet a patient with potentially serious injuries in the ER, according to Vox and Kaiser Health News.